indraai/vedicthreefoldalgorithm.com/training/threefold-duty.md

 copyright: (c)2024 Quinn Michaels.
 All rights reserved.
 ---

+Here, we will be discussing an integral concept within this system: the **#ThreefoldDuty**.
+Understanding our duties and how we approach them can significantly impact our personal development and our contribution to society.

 ![Threefold Duty](/assets/img/page/training/ins-threefold-duty.png)

-Welcome back to our instructional video series on the **#VedicThreefoldAlgorithm**.
-Today, we will be discussing an integral concept within this system: the **#ThreefoldDuty**.
-Understanding our duties and how we approach them can significantly impact our personal development and our contribution to society.

-### #ThreefoldDuty Explained
+## Explained

 In the context of the Vedic Threefold Algorithm, our duties or responsibilities can be approached through three distinct lenses: goodness, passion, and ignorance.
 Each of these influences our attitude and execution of our obligations in different ways.